JonasD24/Gmail-To-Discord-Forwarder/README.md

    - This function will check for unread emails from the specified sender and forward them to your Discord server.

 4. **Customization:**
    - You can modify the content and format of the messages being forwarded by editing the `payload` object in the script.
-Please keep in mind that the message in discord may not exceed 2000 characters.
+Please keep in mind that messages sent via Discord webhook may not exceed 2000 characters.

 ## Support